wp-plugins/conditional-widgets/readme.txt

 == Changelog ==

+= 1.1 =
+* Added options for Search, 404, Date Archives, and Author Archives

 = 1.0.2 =
-* Minor tweak to play nicely with some additional 3rd party plugins and their additional processing
+* Small edit to play nicely with some other plugins and their additional processing

 = 1.0.1 =
 * Basic bug fixes: resolved some warnings and errors.
 (Sorry for the inconvenience.)